xdevplatform/search-tweets-python/README.rst

 ========

 - delivers a stream of data to the user for low in-memory requirements
-- automatically handles paagination of results with easy hard cutoffs
+- automatically handles pagination of results with specifiable limits
 - will handle both token authentication and basic username/password authentication
 - quick to handle in a standalone program or interactive environment
 - compatible with our group's Tweet Parser for extraction of relevant data fields from each tweet payload
 - supports the Search Counts API to estimate volumes for queries without using many API calls
 - command-line utility is pipeable to other tools (e.g., ``jq``).

 Installation